brand new light colored tile roof

 roofing contractor working on a tile roof replacement

-Apart from the roofing material you've chosen, there are other factors you'll need to consider when calculating your total roof replacement estimate.
+Apart from the roofing material you've chosen, there are other factors you'll need to consider when calculating your total estimate.

 Number of Stories and Roof Accessibility